akka/akka/akka-docs/rst/java/persistence.rst

 .. includecode:: code/docs/persistence/PersistenceDocTest.java#persist-async

 .. note::
-  In order to implement the pattern known as "*command sourcing*" simply ``persistAsync`` all incoming events right away, and handle them in the callback.
+  In order to implement the pattern known as "*command sourcing*" simply ``persistAsync`` all incoming messages right away, and handle them in the callback.

 .. warning::